ardanlabs/python-go/pyext/README-A.md

 **Listing 2: CheckSignatures function definition**
 ```
 // CheckSignatures calculates sha1 signatures for files in rootDir and compare
-// them with signature found at "sha1sum.txt" in the same directory.
+// them with signatures found at "sha1sum.txt" in the same directory.
 It'll
 // return an error if one of the signatures don't match
 func CheckSignatures(rootDir string) error {
 ```